Crab Salad Recipe [Video]

 - 1 tablespoon lemon juice

 - 2/3 cup mayonnaise

-- Add all of the ingredients to a large bowl and stir gently to combine.
+- Then, add the rest of the ingredients to the same bowl, and stir gently to combine.

 - Serve immediately, or cover and chill for up to 2 days.